unparallel-innovation/i3-MARKET-Web-RI/README.md

 ## Components

 You can find reusable components at the `components` directory.
 The directories inside it express how pages are layed out.
+Some of the most used components are:

+- `components/Layout.js` - Basic Layout around each page
+- `components/ErrorC.js` - Error component to be displayed after an api call fails
+- `components/Loading.js` - Loading component to be displayed when api call result is loading
+- `components/buttons.js` - Contains various buttons

 ## Lib